daggerok/daggerok.github.io/blog/2023-ICT/README.md

 ## Rules

+* Before trade always check highs and lows marker could sweep above or below for **Stop Raid**:
+  * Asian session in between 7pm-9pm
+  * London session in between 2am-5am
+  * New York session in between 7am-10am
 * Trade from Monday till Friday
 * Do not trade on Thursday and Friday in between 8am and 10am
 * **FVG** with **OTE** is signifficant only if before it we traded into Sellside Liquidity or Buyside Liquidity meaning